6543/remaster/README.md

 ## Description

-The aim of this Project is to create a deamon for a server, wich update live systems.
+The aim of this Project is to create a daemon for a server, witch update live systems.
 You should only have to install the modules for different OS/Live-Projects.
-It also set the right network settings (Proxy, DNS, ...) and will be extendible wit PXE menue. additional: Web Interface (Create/Change/Deltete Jobs; Download Latest Isos; Start/Stop PXE Server)
+It also set the right network settings (Proxy, DNS, ...) and will be extendible wit PXE menu. additional: Web Interface (Create/Change/Delete Jobs; Download Latest ISO; Start/Stop PXE Server)

-## Dependencys
+## Dependency’s

 - squashfs-tools
 - xorriso